-Course Number and Name: EMS 2942 Paramedic Capstone- Lecture Description: Program.
-This c populations, EN ves as a capstone exper course will include the f 1S research, principles emerging roles in EMS following topics: spec of public health, integ ial needs patient Hour Breakdown: Semester Credit Hours t Lecture Lab Contact Hours 2 2 0 30
+Course Number and Name: EMS 2942 Paramedic Capstone- Lecture Description: This course serves as a capstone experience course at the end of the Paramedic Program.
+This course will include the following topics: special needs patient populations, EMS research, principles of public health, integration of leadership, and emerging roles in EMS.
+Hour Breakdown: Semester Credit Hours t Lecture Lab Contact Hours 2 2 0 30